blarth/blarth/README.md

 - 👋 Hi, I’m @blarth
-- 👀 I’m interested in Python, Java, Games, E-sport
+- 👀 I’m interested in Python, JavaScript, Games, E-sport
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Front-end Skills.
 - 💞️ I’m looking to collaborate on any Python Code
 - 📫 How to reach me +55169994476161